redhat-developer/gitops-operator/README.md

 1. Clone the repository.
 2. Login to a cluster on your command-line.
-3. `OPERATOR_NAME=gitops-operator operator-sdk run local --watch-pipelines-app-delivery`
+3. `OPERATOR_NAME=gitops-operator operator-sdk run local --watch=openshift-pipelines-app-delivery`

 ## Re-build and Deploy